ramospedro21/ramospedro21/README.md

  I've been working with computing since 2017 doing some freelancer works.
 Now i'm a Fullstack Web Developer learning everyday more and more with my co-workers and web friends.

 ### What am I working on now? 🔭
-😄 I'm in the frontline of developing ecommerces and ERP systems ⚡ Sometimes i do some job in mobile development
+😄 I'm in the frontline of developing ecommerces and ERP systems;
+⚡ Sometimes i do some job in mobile development;

 ### Some Tools and Languages that I use and love it 👨🏻‍💻